dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 - A differential-graded category
   - Need some homotopically rich framework, since in the original derived categories we produced complexes, and we were interested in quasi-isomorphisms and equivalences between these complexes, so not just any category will do.

+Can such a thing exist?
+The answer is no!
+In some sense, $D(\ZZ)$ is the best we can do -- it is initial